 Who do I contact with questions regarding peace officer certification?

-Please contact the Peace Officer Certification Manager with any additional questions.
+Please contact the Peace Officer Certification Manager with questions.

 What other state’s basic academies do you recognize?

-To determine if your basic academy training is recognized, review the CJTC Equivalency Reciprocity Summary (rev. 7/2016)
+To determine if your basic academy training is recognized, review the CJTC Equivalency Reciprocity listed above.

 Please note: A recognized law enforcement agency must first hire an academy applicant.
 The WSCJTC is not the employing agency and we do not determine if you are eligible as a lateral officer.

 In order to meet the requirements of RCW 43.101.080 (19), can an agency share the results of the criminal backgrounds check, psychological testing and polygraph/similar testing?